 • His two kickoff returns for touchdowns in 2004 tied a school season-record first set by Walter Rhome in 1971, and his three kickoff returns for scores tied CMSU’s all-time record also held by Rhome (1969-72).

 • Spent his first two seasons (2002-03) at Mt.
 San Antonio (Calif.)
 Community College and appeared in 19 games.

 • Caught 199 total passes for 2,659 yds. and 23 touchdowns in 39 contests during his collegiate career.

 • Majored in video production, with a minor in criminal justice at Central Missouri.

-• Has a son, Delanie Jr., and a daughter, Erra Paris.
+• Has a son, Delanie Jr., and two daughters, Erra Paris and Petra.

 • Attended Pomona (Calif.)
 High School, where he was a first-team All-Region selection by The Los Angeles Times, adding all-division and All-San Gabriel Valley honors as a senior.

 • Twice chosen Miramonte League Offensive Player of the Year and was selected as the 2001 Pomona Red Devil of the Year.